provider image

 How Stelara (ustekinumab) works

 Stelara (ustekinumab) is an interleukin antagonist.
-It blocks proteins in your immune system called interleukin-12 (IL-12) and interleukin-23 (IL-23) from working.
-This helps to lower inflammation and treat symptoms caused by autoimmune conditions.
+It works by blocking two proteins in your immune system — interleukin-12 (IL-12) and interleukin-23 (IL-23) — that play a major role in inflammation.
+By targeting these proteins, the medication helps to lower inflammation and relieve symptoms from autoimmune conditions.

 Drug Facts